South African National Biodiversity Institute: Knowledge and information management

 SANBI conducts nationwide biodiversity conservation assessments of various classes of animals, which generally involve field trips for the collection of data.
 Interested members of the public can participate in several citizen science projects.

 A biodiversity knowledge and information management system is provided which integrates existing information resources for easy access for both internal and external end-users.
 Since 2014 Ronell Renett Klopper is the coordinator for the South African National Plant Checklist in the Fundamental Biodiversity Sciences Division of SANBI.

+Kirstenbosch controversy

+SANBI's management of the Kirstenbosch Botanical Gardens has drawn criticism from local volunteers, local residents, Botanical Society of South Africa (BotSoc) members, academics, environmentalists, and various political parties.
+In 2023 SANBI controversially canceled a one hundred year old agreement with BotSoc to allow their members to freely access the gardens, a decision criticized by the Democratic Alliance and called on then Minister for Environmental Affairs, Barbara Creecy, to reverse the decision.
+Academics Rochelle Kapp and Kelwyn Sole argue that a 2024 decision to introduce a flat fee to enter the garden has backfired and reduced revenue for the garden, increased reliance on volunteers and resulted in increasing levels of neglect; SANBI denied this.
+A Daily Maverick investigation found that the decision to cancel free access to the gardens for BotSoc members resulted in a notable decline of volunteers, further increasing levels of neglect.
+SANBI stated that although staffing shortages had reduced their ability to "collect and cultivate new specimens from the wild" they did "not agree with the portrayal that the garden is in a state of neglect or deterioration."